-Aside from Michelin Star and Bib Gourmand, there are 44 Toronto restaurants that were designated Michelin Recommended, an increase from 44 in 2022.
+Aside from Michelin Star and Bib Gourmand, there are 46 Toronto restaurants that were designated Michelin Recommended, an increase from 44 in 2022.

 According to Michael Ellis, International Director of the MICHELIN Guide books, “A restaurant in the Recommended selection is the sign of a chef using quality ingredients that are well cooked; simply a good meal.
 It means that the inspectors have found the food to be above average, but not quite at star or Bib level.”

 Here are the Michelin Recommended restaurants in Toronto: